RiverHawks Scholar Program

 Students in the RiverHawks Scholar Program are expected to show satisfactory progress in all aspects of the Program.

-- Be at least 18 years old by September 1st of the prior school year
+- Be at least 18 years old by September 1st of Freshman year.

 - Have been served by special education services (or have been eligible) under the IDEA Individuals with Disabilities Education Act